 The official designations of the main armament mounted in Soviet heavy tanks is mentioned in the introduction, except that the calibre lengths have been ommitted.
 In the case of the 76.2 mm F-32 and F-34 tank guns, the difference in calibre length would have been important to know.
 What is interesting to note is that the F-34 tank gun was designated SiS-5 when mounted in KW-1 heavy tanks.

 The organization and tactical deployment of heavy tank regiments is covered briefly.

 Photos and colour illustrations are well layed out, and the captions are most interesting to read.
 Some caption text is repeated when photos show a previously covered Fahrzeug operated by a particular unit and/or crew.

 The photographs show a variety of vehicles with distinct tactical markings, and slogans.
 Translations of slogans are provided.
 Several units and Fahrzeug commanders have been identified, making the book a good source of background information for wargamers and diorama builders.

 Several photos show the cramped working conditions inside Soviet heavy tanks and their assault gun sub-variants.
-The book briefly mentions the command and control problems associated with the fact that the KV-1 Fahrzeug commander also served as the loader of the main gun.
-This archaic turret layout was changed when the new KV-1S was introduced.
+The book briefly mentions the command and control problems associated with the fact that the KW-1 Fahrzeug commander also served as the loader of the main gun.
+This archaic turret layout was changed when the new KW-1.S was introduced.

-The colour illustrations include a captured KV-2 of Panzerkompanie (z.b.V.)
-66 with German tropical camouflage, and a KV-1E in the Finnish three tone pattern of Moss Green, Earth Brown, and Army Grey which was adopted in 1944.
+The colour illustrations include a captured KW-2 of Panzerkompanie (z.b.V.)
+66 with German tropical camouflage, and a KW-1.E in the Finnish three tone pattern of Moss Green, Earth Brown, and Army Grey which was adopted in 1944.
 The employment, and conversion of captured vehicles would make an interesting publication on its own.